 Tablet : Is a wireless, portable personal computer with a touchscreen interface.
 The tablet form factor is typically smaller than a laptop/notebook computer, but larger than a smartphone.

 Laptop : Is sometimes called a notebook computer by manufacturers, it is a battery- or AC-powered personal computer generally smaller than a briefcase that can easily be transported and conveniently used in temporary spaces.

-Personal Computer (PC) : Is a micro computer designed for use by one person at a time. … Normally as an operating system such as DOS or Windows that is written to use with what microprocessor is being used.
+Personal Computer (PC) : Is a micro computer designed for use by one person at a time. … Normally as an operating system such as Windows or Linux that is written to use with what microprocessor is being used.

 Projector & Screen : Is an optical device that projects an image (or moving images) onto a surface, commonly a projector screen.

 Speakers : Aredevices that converts analog audio signals into the equivalent air vibrations in order to make audible sound.

 Audio recording equipment : Is equipment designed for sound recording, mixing, and audio production of instrumental or vocal musical performances, spoken words, and other sounds.

 Camera : Is a device to capture still images or to record moving images, which are stored in a physical medium such as in a digital system or on photographic film.